 The Dodd-Frank Wall Street Reform Act regulates hedge funds owned by banks, making sure they don't use investors' money to make deals for themselves.
-Other hedge funds are now regulated by the Securities and Exchange Commission (SEC).
+Other hedge funds are now regulated by the Securities and Exchange Commission.

 Why is the Fed doing this?
-It certainly doesn't need to borrow cash to cover risky investments (we hope!)
+It certainly doesn't need to borrow cash to cover risky investments.
 Instead, it's trying out a new tool to guide short-term interest rates.
-This way, it doesn't have to announce it's raising the Fed funds rate, which usually depresses the stock market.
+This way, it doesn't have to announce it's raising the fed funds rate, which depresses the stock market.

 The Fed program is very successful so far.
 Banks shifted a record $242 billion from the private Treasury market onto the Fed's books.
 In fact, it may be too much of a good thing.
 The Fed now issues more reverse repos than anyone else.
 That's one reason Goldman Sachs and others are cutting back their programs.

 And actually, that's what the Fed wants.
 It has long desired a greater ability to regulate this market.
-Its large role is giving it more influence than new laws ever could.
-(Source: "Fed's Reverse-Repos Are Reshaping the Securities-Borrowing Markets," The Wall Street Journal, June 23, 2014.)
+Its larger role is giving it more influence than new laws ever could.

 How Repos Contributed to the Financial Crisis

 Many investment banks, like Bear Stearns and Lehman Brothers, relied too heavily on cash from short-term repos to fund their long-term investments.
 When too many lenders called for their debt at the same time, it was like an old-fashioned run on the bank.